hkverma/litendb/py/README.md

-## Tendb packages into a wheel to be installed by pip or conda
+## Liten packages into a wheel to be installed by pip or conda
 Directions are available at the following link - https://packaging.python.org/tutorials/packaging-projects/